Ejaz-Shaikh/Imdb-Review-Scraper/README.md

 Type: cd {your parent directory path}

-2.To run the script type:
+2. To run the script type:
 scrapy crawl imdb -a my_url = "{the title's url}"

 For example consider we want to scrape review for movie "Badla"